Cole Thompson, Staff Writer

 Can I get dependable yields without traits?

-Viking conventional, non-GMO corn and soybeans had an outstanding year in 2023 FIRST & University trials—and on farms—throughout the nation, reaching 40+ top ten corn finishes (see screen grabs) and 50+ top ten soybean finishes.
+Viking conventional, non-GMO corn and soybeans had an outstanding year in 2023 FIRST & University trials—and on farms—throughout the nation, reaching 40+ top ten corn finishes and 50+ top ten soybean finishes (see below).
 And we’re off to a strong start with data coming in 2024.
 We know that performance on farm is where it really matters.
 Here’s what Casey says on that topic: “Wanna save $80/acre without giving up yield?
 You’ve come to the right place.
 Why traits have been added can largely be disputed, but we can absolutely and confidently say that Viking conventional corn hybrids and soybean varieties consistently yield at the same and often above traited competitors.
 Not only are we competing with the best products available, we’re often beating big-name brands with expensive traits.”

 If you’re still wondering if conventional, non-GMO corn and soybeans can yield, it’s time to check the data.